Academic Training (AT) FAQs

 - Students must receive authorization on the Form DS-2019 for paid and unpaid training.

 - The AT bank is always deducted at a full-time rate.
-Example: If a student works from January 5 to May 5 part-time, the entire 4 months of AT are deducted from the bank.
-All authorizations count as full time against the total time allowed for AT.
+Example: If a student uses AT to work from January 5 to May 5 part-time, the entire four months of AT are deducted from the bank.
+All AT authorizations count as full time against the total time allowed for AT.
+On-campus employment authorizations before completion of the academic program are not considered AT and do not count against the AT bank.

 - Post-Completion AT must be authorized prior to the expiration date on the Form DS-2019.